mahdiBerranem/mahdiBerranem/README.md

 Skills: Python/Computer vision/NLP

-- 🔭 I’m currently working on The Eye Can Talk Project
+- 🔭 I’m currently working on The Eye Can Talk and NUMIDOO Projects
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on More Medical Image Analysis Projects